 Sound the alarm!
 Submittable has brought you Eligibility Forms, the easy way to screen for an applicant’s eligibility based on your specific requirements.

-By inserting a screening stage ahead of an application form, the eligibility step diverts ineligible applicants while allowing eligible applicants to move forward immediately.
-This new feature gives grantmakers and others confidence that only eligible applicants will continue on to submit applications, and saves time for everyone.
+By inserting a screening stage ahead of an application form, an eligibility step diverts ineligible applicants while allowing eligible applicants to move forward immediately.
+This new feature gives organizations confidence that only eligible applicants will continue on to submit applications, and saves time for everyone.

 - Customize the ineligible message.
 We’ll provide a default message, but you can alter the text that ineligible applicants will see to reflect your preferred tone and content.

-How will the eligibility step help me and my team?
+How will Eligibility Forms help me and my team?

 - Focus on your mission.
 The time saved by avoiding ineligible applications can be repurposed on finding the right applicants and nurturing your relationship with them.